ywatanabe1989/genai/templates/Programming.md

 ################################################################################
 - Do not use try-except blocks as much as possible.
 This is because I often struggle with invisible errors for debugging.

 - Ensure indent level matches with my input; I will insert your output into my code as is.
+However, the indents in my input may be corrupted for formatting issues.
+In that case, please fix them.

 - Do not change the header of python files:
   ``` python